ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 column names in the table.
 But the count of your DBEntity's properties can less than the count of columns.

 The `@DBRow`'s param `tableName` represent the table name in Database, please ensure pass the correct value.
-If you don't pass the parameter manually, _sqllin_processor_ will use the class name as table name, for example, `Person`'s default table name is "Person".
+If you don't pass the parameter manually, _sqllin-processor_ will use the class name as table name, for example, `Person`'s default table name is "Person".

 In _sqllin-dsl_, objects serialization to SQL and deserialization from cursor depend on _kotlinx.serialization_.
 So, you also need add the `@Serializable` to your data class.